razonyang/routing/README.md

 ### Grouping

 Grouping is an powerful feature of Router for separating modules or API's versions.
-So this library also implements this feature, it allows nested grouping.
+And this library also implements this feature, it allows nested grouping.

 ```php
 Router::group($prefix, array $settings = []);